3 Reasons for Vitamin D Malabsorption

 As I quote Dr. Carolyn Dean in my Essential Thyroid Cookbook, “The Recommended Dietary Allowance (RDA) for magnesium is between 350 and 400 milligrams per day, which is just enough to ward off outright deficiency.
 But for optimal health and for the twenty-two conditions that are triggered by magnesium deficiency, perhaps twice as much magnesium is needed.
 Because we probably don’t get nearly enough magnesium from our diet, we have to investigate magnesium supplements.”

-There are several types of magnesium and I’m often asked what type of supplementation to take.
-According to respected natural health expert, Dr. John Douillard, the best forms of supplemental magnesium are magnesium malate, magnesium glycinate, and magnesium citrate.
-He says to avoid magnesium oxide.
+There are several types of magnesium and I’m often asked what form to take.
+According to several in the functional medicine community, the best types of supplemental magnesium are magnesium malate, magnesium glycinate, and magnesium citrate—and many say to avoid magnesium oxide.

 2. Insufficient dietary fat